alawllm/fm_age_calculator/README.md

 - Semantic HTML5 markup
 - SCSS
 - Flexbox
-- Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
-- App in React Vite
+- App build React Vite

 ### What I learned

 I have learned a lot on this project, especially building input validation from scratch and working with date / time in JS / React.

-However, the design demanded separating day, month and year fields and showing separate messages for them.
+However, the design demanded separating day, month and year fields and showing separate error messages for them.
 As the day depends on a months and on a year, it will be prone to mistakes.
 When the month/year is invalid, the day will be invalid as well.

 I have built the validation without solving every edge case, as well as built the age calculator in pure JS.